How the world’s powers are fighting over a melting Arctic

 Another strategy that could boost U.S. influence in the Arctic, buffer looming conflicts, and help clarify seabed claims would be for the Senate to ratify the United Nations Convention on the Law of the Sea.

 The Law of the Sea took effect in 1994 and established rules for how the oceans and ocean resources are used and shared.
 That includes determining how countries can claim parts of the seabed.
 The U.S. initially objected over a section that limited deep seabed mining, but that section was amended to alleviate some of those concerns.
-Presidents Bill Clinton, George W. Bush and Barack Obama all urged the Senate to ratify it, but that still has not happened.
+Presidents Bill Clinton, George W. Bush, and Barack Obama all urged the Senate to ratify it, but that still has not happened.

 Ratification would give the U.S. a stronger international legal position in contested waters.
-It also would enable the U.S. to claim more than 386,000 square miles—an area twice the size of California—of Arctic seabed along its extended continental shelf and fend off any other country’s overlapping claims to that area.
+It would also enable the U.S. to claim more than 386,000 square miles—an area twice the size of California—of Arctic seabed along its extended continental shelf and fend off any other country’s overlapping claims to that area.

 Without ratification, the U.S. will be forced to rely on customary international law to pursue any maritime claims, which weakens its international legal position in contested waters, including the Arctic and the South China Sea.